Ovarian Cancer Clinical Trial

 Has histologically confirmed recurrent adult-type granulosa cell tumor of the ovary prior to first dose of study treatment

 Have documented radiological evidence of relapse after at least one systemic therapy that is not amenable to surgery, or radiation and have measurable disease by RECIST v1.1 criteria

 Have adequate bone marrow, renal and hepatic function as defined by screening visit laboratory values

 Key Exclusion Criteria:

-Has signs of bowel obstruction requiring parental nutrition, malabsorption syndrome or preexisting gastrointestinal conditions that may impair absorption of nirogacestat
+Has signs of bowel obstruction requiring parenteral nutrition, malabsorption syndrome or preexisting gastrointestinal conditions that may impair absorption of nirogacestat

-Has had a major cardio or thrombo-embolic event within 6 months of signing informed consent
+Has had a major cardiac or thrombo-embolic event within 6 months of signing informed consent

 Has abnormal QT interval at Screening, or has congenital or acquired long QT syndrome or a history of additional risk factors for Torsades de Pointes